Chai Latte From Scratch

 What is a chai latte?
 Similar to a latte made with coffee a chai latte is made with tea, skimmed milk, sweetener, and of course chai spices such as cardamom, ginger, cloves, cinnamon, etc.

-Why make this chai latte
+Why make this latte

 - It really is better than any store-bought chai you can buy.

-- Commercial drinks are loaded with unnecessary sugars making them so unhealthy.
+- Commercial drinks are loaded with unnecessary sugars, making them so unhealthy.
 You are in control of this one!

 - This recipe is very simple and gets ready in five minutes.